p-elsie/SimpleIrBlaster/README.md

 # SimpleIrBlaster

 Use this code to build an Arduino device that can send IR device commands from your PC.
 Commands are sent the serial port.
-To assist with that, consider using https://github.com/p-elsie/ttyUtil
+To assist with that, consider using https://github.com/p-elsie/ttyUtil , and consider EventGhost too.

 Usage: